Does it have a free software boot firmware so as to be able to meet the FSF’s “Respects Your Freedom” criteria:

 Have you attempted a crowd source campaign?

-- Yes, we have planned to start before the end of 2016 a crowdfunding campaign to design the mobo and make the prototypes
+- Yes, we have planned to start a crowdfunding campaign before the end of 2016 to design the motherboard and build the prototypes

-- After we will have the prototypes , we will launch a group buying campaign
+- After we have the prototypes , we will launch a group buying campaign

 What is the roadmap?